XRPLF/xrpl-dev-portal/gatewayd.md

 All issuances of non-XRP currency and assets come from the cold wallet; it effectively 'creates' the currency on the Ripple Network to mirror the deposits received via external transactions.
 Consequently, Ripple accounts (customers as well as the hot wallet) must trust the cold wallet account in order to hold currency issued by that gateway.
 (Trusting a gateway means that you believe its issuances are worth something.)
 Customers do not need to trust the hot wallet, and should not.

-Although you could send the issuances directly to customers from the account issuing them, that exposes you to risk: if the account issuing the currency is compromised, potentially unlimited Issuances could be made on your behalf.
+Although you could send the issuances directly to customers from the account issuing them, that exposes you to risk: if the account issuing the currency is compromised, potentially unlimited issuances could be made on your behalf.
 Using a hot/cold wallet distinction decreases the chances that your issuing account will be compromised, because you can keep it safely offline while day-to-day business is happening.
 The hot wallet, which is exposed to the most risk, can only lose as much money as it holds.

 ### Setting Up Wallets for gatewayd